A woman sits in a wheelchair with floating dialogue bubbles surrounding her containing question marks.

 I’m still learning how to navigate through and cope with other people's opinions of “not looking sick”

-I’ve only recently learned how much I have to build up a thick skin.
-There have been so many times that even those who I’ve considered very close to me question the validity of my symptoms or their inconsistency.
-Society has put the word “disabled” into such a tight box, and more often than not lack the open-mindedness to understand that being disabled doesn’t look one specific way.
+Society has put the word “disabled” into such a tight box.
+More often than not, people lack the open-mindedness to understand that being disabled doesn’t look one specific way.
 I’m learning the importance of educating those who are questioning this, rather than getting defensive and feeling victimized.

 Remembering that I don’t have to justify when I choose to use my mobility aid

-As important as it is to educate others to help advocate our conditions, it’s also important to remember that we shouldn’t have to defend ourselves or justify how we choose to cope.
-There are many individuals who live with dynamic disabilities who require using mobility aids depending on how they are feeling.
-I have used my wheelchair for bad pain days, but I have also used it for preventative measures to prevent future burn-out so I am able to save my spoons for other important tasks that day.
+I have used my wheelchair for bad pain days.
+I have also used it to prevent future burn-out so I can save my spoons for other important tasks that day.
 Either way, I shouldn’t feel the need to justify why or how I am choosing to use my mobility aid.

 What I wish healthy and able-bodied individuals could be more understanding of

-The quality of my illness doesn’t change just because I look “better” to the naked eye, or because I decided to put effort into my appearance that day.
-The only thing that changes is how I choose to show up which can fluctuate depending on my energy levels or level of frustration.
 Whether I’m dressed to the nines or wearing sweats in bed and on my fifth day of not showering, I am still ill and still struggling.
 I am allowed to choose how I spend my energy or where I put effort.
 I owe it to myself after years of living with illness to change my mind or change how I want to cope, just as everyone else on this planet is entitled to do so.

 Join the conversation